shamshubham/daily-quotes/README.md

+Certainly!
+Here’s the updated README with the added image:

+---

-# Quote of the Day
+# 🌟 Quote of the Day

-This project displays a random quote along with its author.
-Users can fetch a new quote and tweet it directly from the application.
+Welcome to **Quote of the Day**—your daily dose of inspiration!
+This project displays a fresh, random quote along with its author, and even allows you to share it directly on Twitter.
+Perfect for anyone who loves a daily dose of motivation or wisdom.

-## Features
+## ✨ Key Features

-- **Display Random Quotes**: Fetches a new random quote and author from the Quotable API.
+- **📜 Random Quotes**: Fetch a new, inspiring quote and its author with each click, powered by the [Quotable API](https://quotable.io).
-- **Tweet Functionality**: Allows users to tweet the displayed quote and author.
+- **🐦 Tweet It**: Share your favorite quotes on Twitter with a simple click, spreading the inspiration far and wide.

-## Getting Started
+## 🚀 Getting Started

-To use or view the Quote of the Day application, follow these steps:
+Here’s how you can set up and use the Quote of the Day application:

 1. **Clone the Repository**: